Man arrested on murder, hate crime charges in deadly shooting at Colorado gay nightclub

 As of Sunday afternoon, he had heard that two friends and former co-workers had been killed.

-He said they were warm, welcoming and funny — and helped make Club Q what it was.
+He said they were warm, funny and helped make Club Q what it was.

 “It was very welcoming,” he said.
 “Every time you came in, whether you were new or had been there for so long, there was never a stuck-up feeling like you don’t belong.”